 About the Physical Activity Training Videos

-To assist front line educators in learning and practicing the physical activity segments of the lesson plans, we developed physical activity training videos (link below).
+To assist front line educators in learning and practicing the physical activity segments of the lesson plans, we developed physical activity training videos (links below).
 These videos are free to access and can be done in the privacy of someone’s home or office.
 We recommend educators use these videos to learn and practice the physical activities until they feel comfortable leading the physical activities in their classes.

 There are several videos: